 As the statute describes, partial distributions shall be in the form of a petition under ORS 116.013.
+Inventories must be in the court case record when requesting a partial distribution.
 Such petitions are subject to notices as prescribed by the court.
 Partial distribution shall be subject to the same notice requirement set forth under ORS 116.093.